-Fox Point Oysters was established in 2012 and is located in Little Bay, which is part of the Great Bay estuary in New Hampshire.
-It is currently licensed to use 2 acres in the bay to grow oysters.
+Fox Point Oysters is a small, 2 acre farm established in 2012.
+It is located in Little Bay, which is part of the Great Bay estuary in New Hampshire.

 In nature, oysters are often found clustered together in reefs.
 These reefs form when oysters spawn and create larvae which often attach to the shells of older oysters.
 On the farm, however, baby oysters are purchased from a local hatchery and placed in specialized in-water gear to help protect them from natural predators and to keep them organized.